 This calculation tells us that Charlie will need 25 standard solar panels to generate the same amount of electricity as one gasoline generator.

-Example Question #26 : Energy Production And Usage
+Example Question #12 : Energy Sources And Production

 An important renewable energy source is solar power.
 Solar power works by storing sunlight in batteries using which type of cells?